Kodak Bantam Special

 How to Use

 You can find the manual here:- Bantam Special User Manual.
 However, one thing the user manual doesn't tell you is that the film for this camera is not easily available.
 The Bantam Special is NOT a 35mm camera.
 It was made for 828 film which is a paper backed film with only one registration hole per frame.
-The film gate size is slightly larger than 35mm but the overall width of the film is the same.
-However, you have a number of options:-
+The film gate size is slightly larger than that of a 35mm camera but the overall width of the film is the same.
+You have a number of options:-

 - Use old expired film.